ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 To register a Signed Statement, the Transparency Service performs the following steps:

-1. **Client authentication:** A Client authenticates the Transparency Service before registering Signed Statements on behalf of one or more Issuers.
+1. **Client authentication:** A Client authenticates with the Transparency Service before registering Signed Statements on behalf of one or more Issuers.
 Authentication and authorization is implementation-specific, and out of scope of the SCITT architecture.
 1. **Issuer Verification:** The Transparency Service MUST validate the Issuer's identity Claims, which may be different than the Client identity.
 1. **Signature verification:** The Transparency Service MUST verify the signature of the Signed Statement, as described in {{RFC9360}}, using the signature algorithm and verification key of the Issuer.